vanhung4499/shop/README.md

 - Node.js
 - Express.js
 - MongoDB for database
+- Redis for caching
+- RabbitMQ for message queue
 - mongoose for ODM with MongoDB
 - Passport + JWT for authentication/authorization
 - EJS for template engine